M-Patek/Market-Knowledge/Phoenix_project/runbook.md

 Phoenix Project - Operational Runbook
-Version: 1.0
+Version: 2.0 (Updated)
-Last Updated: 2025-10-11
+Last Updated: 2025-10-17
 Contact: Phoenix Project Team

-1. System Overview
+System Overview
 The Phoenix Project is a comprehensive quantitative trading research platform.
 It automates the entire backtesting pipeline, including data acquisition, feature calculation, AI-enhanced analysis, strategy execution simulation, and reporting.

-The system can be run in two primary modes as configured in config.yaml:
+The system can be run in two primary modes as configured in config/system.yaml:

 Single Backtest: A single run of the strategy with a fixed set of parameters.

 Walk-Forward Optimization: A rigorous, scientific process that repeatedly trains parameters on one historical period and validates them on a subsequent, unseen period.

-2. Prerequisites & Setup
+Prerequisites & Setup
 a.
 Clone the Repository
 git clone <repository_url>
 cd Phoenix_project